If you enjoy this website, and would like to see it remain open, please purchase Kate Tattersall Adventures in China.

-During the Regency and into the Victorian era, the London social season was particularly busy from April to the end of June, but events were held throughout the winter, starting when Parliament returned in late January and included military reviews, dinner parties, and charity events and went on to the end of July.
+During the Regency and into the Victorian era, the London social season was particularly busy from April to the end of June, but events were held throughout the winter, starting when Parliament returned in late January and included military reviews, dinner parties, and charity events, and went on to the end of July.
 Débutante (French for female beginner) balls were a highlight, hosted at the grand houses of the aristocracy.
-Lord Byron referred to these galas as marriage marts.
+Lord Byron referred to these galas as marriage marts, because it was the best venue for young ladies to encounter possible suitors.
 There were very few upper-class public social venues in London open to both sexes.
 An exception was Almack’s Assembly Rooms, which opened in 1765, and admitted both men and women.
 Other popular meeting venues included the parks and gardens, in particular Hyde, Green, and St. James’s, where nice Saturday afternoons drew enormous crowds.
 Once wealthy young ladies were “out” they were expected to “ride the parks” and show off their fine statuesque figures, while mounted on magnificent expensive horses, accompanied by a parent, a brother, or a groom.
-By the end of June, London was so hot and smelly, everyone with a country estate would flee, but the coming sewer systems, and grand new neighbourhoods with improved wash rooms, would make the capital all the more bearable by the late 1860′s.
+By the end of June, London was so hot and smelly, everyone with a country estate would flee, but the coming sewer systems, and grand new neighbourhoods with improved wash rooms, would make the capital all the more bearable by the late 1860s.
 Young Queen Victoria happily embraced the gaiety of her uncles George’s and William’s reigns, but grew more prim and proper as she had children, then stricter upon the death of Prince Albert.
 She remained in mourning for the rest of her life, and demanded greater moral standards with each passing decade.

-The presentation of débutantes at court, known as the “coming out” ceremony, during the early period of Victoria’s reign coincided with the start of the London high social season (just after Easter).
+The presentation of débutantes at court during the early period of Victoria’s reign, known as the “coming out” ceremony, coincided with the start of the London high social season (just after Easter).
 Two or three days would be set aside for the presentations, about one to two hundred girls each day, queueing up in their carriages outside St. James’s Palace (later Buckingham Palace), carrying bouquets and dressed rather like it was their wedding day.
-During the 1800′s wedding dresses were actually much simpler than court gowns, brides often selecting something that could be worn again, even dark coloured travelling suits acceptable.
-I believe the modern wedding dress is a direct descendant of the white silk débutante court gown.
-Applications for young ladies to be included in the coming out ceremony were required to be made by ladies who themselves had been presented to the Sovereign when they were young, often the mother, grandmother, step-mother, or someone else known by the family (the higher in aristocratic rank the better).
-Married and older ladies would also be presented at court as their social status changed, following the same protocols, then they could attend court balls or functions.
+For much of the 1800s wedding dresses were actually simpler than court gowns, brides often selecting something that could be worn again, even dark coloured travelling suits acceptable.
+Later in the century some women had their presentation outfit altered for their nuptials, and the modern wedding dress is probably a direct descendant of the white silk débutante court gown.
+Applications for young ladies inclusion in the coming out ceremony were required to be made by ladies who themselves had been presented to the sovereign when they were young, often the mother, grandmother, step-mother, or someone else known by the family; the higher in aristocratic rank the better.
+Married and older ladies, but no one who’d been divorced or had a previous marriage annulled, would also be presented at court as their social status changed following the same protocols, but not as débutantes, then they could attend court balls or functions.

 The débutantes were young ladies who had reached an age of maturity, completed an education, and were ready to be introduced into society.
-This meant the girl was eligible to marry, and part of the purpose was to display her to bachelors and their families for suitability.
+This meant the girl was eligible to marry, and the purpose was to display her to bachelors and their families for suitability.
 The age of maturity was not based on years.
 Parents considered their daughter’s physical and emotional development individually; a girl might be ready at fifteen, her twin sister at sixteen, depending on when she outgrew the awkwardness of adolescence.
 A completed education, and the quality of it, was also extremely important if the girl hoped for a brilliant match.
-An accomplished lady spoke several languages, played piano and sang, painted in watercolours and oils, did needlepoint, memorized every member of the monarchy, peerage, and gentry, including family background, and learned classical history and geography.
+An accomplished lady spoke several languages, played piano and sang, painted in watercolours and oils, did needlepoint, memorized every member of the monarchy, peerage, and gentry, including family background, and learned classical history and geography (and many could recognise all the various regimental uniforms and insignia, particularly daughters of military men).
 She also needed to be an elegant hostess, poised, and beautiful, while giving birth to as many children as possible.
 If a débutante went through the “coming out” process, including a presentation to the Queen and attending all the social functions, she was expected to be married within two or three years or considered a failure.
 A single woman at thirty was a hopeless spinster.
-(Life expectancy of the wealthy in England during the 1850′s was about forty years.
-This average doesn’t include the countless thousands of infant deaths.)
+(Life expectancy in England during the 1850s was about forty years.
+This average doesn’t take into account the thousands of infant deaths.
+Three out of every ten children died before their first birthday.
+Some people did live into their eighties or nineties, but the masses passed away relatively young.
+By 1900 the life expectancy was forty-five, with one in seven children not surviving to their tenth birthday.)

 When a young lady was “out” she immediately started receiving invitations to all the events.
 A popular girl would be highly sought after, and gentlemen would “call” on her.
 This could be as simple as leaving their card.
 The men would make themselves available at balls, requesting turns on the dance floor, or invite her father or guardian to visit (hoping she would come with him), a walk (chaperoned), or dinner with each other’s families.
 These men were known as prospective suitors, and a dating process known as courting would follow.
 Some girls went through the first season with a fiancé already lined up, often arranged by parents for dynastic or monetary reasons.
 Courting could go on for years, including many different suitors, or be quite short, followed by a couple months of engagement and marriage.
 By the late Victorian era courting was expected to last at least six months, and an engagement of at least six months again, giving the couple much longer to contemplate a lifetime together.